DataDog/datadog-agent/docs/public/components/creating-components.md

 To access an argument in the  `NewComponent` function we use a special struct name `Requires`.
 And the return value is a special stuct named `Provides`.
 Those are internal nomenclature used to handle the different component depencies using `FX`

 For our component we are going to need to access the configuration component and the log component.
 To express that in our component we are going to define a `Requires` struct with two fields.
 The name is irrelevant but the type must by a concrete type.

-=== ":octicons-file-code-16: comp/compression/fx-zstd/component.go"
+=== ":octicons-file-code-16: comp/compression/impl-zstd/component.go"
     ```go
-    package zstdimpl
+    package implzstd

     import (
         "fmt"

         config "github.com/DataDog/datadog-agent/comp/core/config/def"
         log "github.com/DataDog/datadog-agent/comp/core/log/def"
     )